-The History curriculum at The Victory Academy aims to provide our young people with powerful knowledge that they can utilise in their future study of History as well as other subjects.
-The curriculum will provide students with an opportunity to engage with past societies both within the British Isles as well as globally.
+The History curriculum at The Victory Academy aims to provide our young people with powerful knowledge that will help them to understand the world we live in and the people we live alongside in our communities.
+The curriculum will provide students with an opportunity to engage with past societies in Britain, Europe and the world.
 Therefore, allowing students to integrate and interweave the wide ranges of historical voices and narratives as well as give students the skills to analyse and evaluate in an academic format.

-Students will be encouraged to enhance critical skills and an analytical frame of mind as students develop ‘second-order thinking’ such as causation, historical change, source analysis, historical significance and interpretations.
+Students will be encouraged to develop critical skills and an analytical frame of mind as they develop ‘second-order thinking’ such as causation, change, continuity, source analysis, significance and interpretations.
 Having studied history, students will come away with a deeper understanding of how past events have formed the world around them.
 Cultivating a sense of respect and pride for themselves and an understanding of cultural differences.

 ASSESSMENT AT GCSE